Bethesda-Chevy Chase High School: 20th century

+21st century

-In Fall 2018, B-CC opened a 94,407 sqft addition with 34 new classrooms, a new dance studio, and more offices.
+In 2018, B-CC opened a 94,407 sqft addition with 34 new classrooms, a new dance studio, and more offices, bringing the campus to a total of 402,622 sqft of area.

 Facilities

 The school has 80 classrooms, a media center with 30 computer workstations and TV studio and media production facilities, a greenhouse, a music laboratory and choral room, two gymnasiums and a weight training room, a 900-seat auditorium, and a cafeteria that serves breakfast and lunch.
-B-CC also has two "firsts" among Montgomery County Public Schools - a Cyber Café, opened in March 2003, and a Language Lab, installed in the summer of 2004.
+B-CC also has two "firsts" among Montgomery County Public Schools: a Cyber Café, opened in March 2003, and a Language Lab, installed in the summer of 2004.
 In 2008, B-CC High School was equipped with 80 digital classroom Promethean boards.

+Activities and academics

+As of 2024, B-CC is the 10th-ranked high school in Maryland and the 590th-ranked nationally, according to U.S News and World Report.

+B-CC students average a score of 1203 on the SAT, with 610 in verbal and 593 in math.

+In the 2022-23 school year, B-CC High School offered over 110 clubs and student organizations.

+In 2013, the school's physics team won the state championship.

 Athletics

 B-CC fields more than 25 athletic teams, known as the Battlin' Barons.